Edd-C/Pong/readme.md

 A simple pong game that is a work in progress.
 My intention was to write a minimally viable pure HTML5/Javascript game engine to learn about game programming concepts and design patterns.

-I would still like to implement:

-* Stack-Based Finite State Machine.
+## Features

+Implemented:

+* Fixed update, variable render game loop
+* Stack-based Finite state machine with leave/enter transition management
+* Simple asset pre-loading

+Not yet implemented:

 * Caching for the Render step.
 * A class for user input.
 Mouse and keyboard.
 * A base entity class.
 * A base vector class.
 * An audio class.
 * Simple game menu capability.
-* Separate collision handling
+* Separate collision handling.
 * Add dev/prooduction logging method.

 ## License